 Intermediate level guitars are generally a few hundred dollars more expensive than beginner ones.
 The added expense can be attributed to higher quality parts or construction.
-It will generally be one or the other.
+It will usually be one or the other.
 Compromises will be made somewhere to keep it affordable, so it won’t add up to a professional level guitar.

 Currently, the Strat comes with a rosewood or maple fingerboard.
 It sports an alder body and maple neck.
 All hardware and electronics are stock standard Fender.